dyninst/dyninst/docs/instructionAPI/public/Instruction.h.rst

   .. cpp:type:: boost::shared_ptr<Instruction> Ptr

+    .. deprecated:: 10.0.0
+    .. warning:: For legacy support only.
+Do not use.

   .. cpp:function:: Instruction(Operation::Ptr what, size_t size, const unsigned char *raw, Architecture arch)

       Constructs an instruction from the ``arch`` ISA that consumes ``size`` bytes from ``raw``